 Natural England’s compliance and enforcement position

-Theexplains how Natural England help people comply with the laws we are responsible for enforcing.
+Theexplains how Natural England helps people comply with the laws it’s responsible for enforcing.
 It also outlines the general principles followed when Natural England need to take enforcement action.

-The following information gives further details on the processes involved in taking enforcement action:
+Further details of the processes involved in taking enforcement action:

 Natural England’s enforcement responsibilities

 - agricultural work that affects uncultivated land or semi-natural areas